awinml/amex-default-classification/README.md

 ## Experiments:

 - There is a substantial number of missing values in the data.
 These cannot be imputed since the features are anonymized and there is no clear rationale behind imputation.
+This constraint forces us to choose models that can handle missing values.

-- This constraint forces us to choose models that can handle missing values.
+- There is a **high cardinality of features ie. 191 features** in the data.
+The presence of missing values restricts the usage of traditional dimensionality reduction techniques like PCA as well as feature selection methods like RFE.

-Some of the prominent ones that may be used for classification and accept inputs with missing values are XGBoost, LightGBM, and CatBoost.
+- Instead we have engineer new features using aggregations over the time dimension.
+As the aggregations ignore missing values, the engineered features are dense and can be used for modelling.

-- They all internally impute the data depending on whatever imputation technique delivers the greatest performance benefit.
+- Some of the prominent models that are used for classification and accept inputs with missing values are XGBoost, LightGBM, and CatBoost.
+They all internally impute the data depending on whatever imputation technique delivers the greatest performance benefit.

 - A baseline was created using a XGBoost model with default hyperparameters which yielded an **Accuracy of 78.84%, an F1-Score of 54.64% and an ROC-AUC Score of 65.72%.**